hi-glenn/xdp_acl/readme.md

 #### Get Started

-Compile or download from release tab
+Download directly from release tab or compile by yourself.
 ```
 # Compile
 $ make